 Examine Your Scalp

 Is your scalp dry?
-Ironically, a dry scalp can produce more oil.
+Ironically, a dry scalp may produce more oil.
 If your scalp is dry, use a shampoo for dry scalps.

 Choose fresh, healthy foods and avoid those high in processed sugars and fats.
-Your hair is a reflection of your total health, so keeping the body healthy is also good for your hair.
+Your hair may be a reflection of your total health, so keeping the body healthy is also good for your hair.

 Limit Brushing and Touching

-Brushing your hair frequently can cause the scalp to produce more oil, so use a wide tooth comb (or fingers) when possible to style your hair and then leave it alone.
-Once your style is in place, avoid constantly playing with your hair as this can stimulate oil production and deposit the natural oils from your hands into your hair.
+Brushing your hair frequently can spread oil from your roots throughout your strands, so use a wide tooth comb (or fingers) when possible to style your hair and then leave it alone.
+Once your style is in place, avoid constantly playing with your hair as this can deposit the natural oils from your hands into your hair.

 Skip Conditioner and Product